top of page

 Brown Stroncatura pasta neatly arranged on a wooden surface, showcasing their textured and speckled appearance.

-Struncatura as a dish does not seem to follow a particular recipe.
-The original pasta was quite acidic and had an intense flavor, so to mask both the taste and acidity, it was paired with locally available strong-flavored ingredients, such as anchovies, sardines, chili, olives, garlic, and olive oil, as well as stale bread.
-The dish was finished with a sprinkle of garlic-infused breadcrumbs - the so-called poor man's parmesan.
+The dish does not seem to follow a particular recipe but more a principle.
+The original pasta was quite acidic and had an intense flavour, so to mask both the taste and acidity, it was paired with strong-flavoured, locally available ingredients, such as anchovies, sardines, chili, olives, garlic, and olive oil, as well as stale bread.
+The dish was finished with a sprinkle of garlic-infused breadcrumbs, the so-called poor man's parmesan.

 Ingredients on a wooden table: dark struncatura pasta, bread crumbs, anchovies, capers, olives, garlic, chilli, and a bottle with a tree design containing olive oil.

-My Stroncatura recipe may not be traditional, but it comes close, following the same principle of adding strong flavours: I used olive oil, garlic, anchovies, dried small chilli, green olives, and also added brined caper berries, the fruit of the caper bush.
-They are about the size of olives, taste similar to capers, but are milder and usually full of small pink crispy seeds, and add a lovely crunch to the pasta.
+My Stroncatura recipe may not be original, but it comes close, following the same principle of adding strong flavours.
+In this version, I used olive oil, garlic, anchovies, dried small chilli, green olives, and also brined caper berries, the fruit of the caper bush.
+They are about the size of olives, taste similar to capers, but are milder and usually full of small pink crispy seeds that add a lovely crunch to the pasta.
 For my bread crumbs, I used stale durum wheat bread.

-The anchovies add a beautiful flavor and umami taste.
+The anchovies add flavour and umami.
 The pan grattato, or breadcrumbs, provide volume, bulk, and texture.
 Together with the pasta cooking water, they become thick and creamy.
 The olives add a grassy tanginess, the chili a pleasant background spice.
 Brined caper berries add acidity and a delightful crunch.
 The toasted, garlic-infused breadcrumbs, or poor man's parmesan, brings a lovely crunch with every bite.
 A sprinkle of chopped parsley adds color and freshness.

 Pan with breadcrumbs, chopped green olives and caper berries, and oil.
 Dark background, cooking in progress, ingredients blending together.